 |Web browser||The ePMbook is

-designed to be used on graphical web browsers which use
+designed to be used on standard web browsers using

 It is assumed that the reader has an understanding of the browser, in particular:

 size is 1024x768 or larger but it should be possible to use the